Letvidas/Ribokas/README.md

 2. DOMAS DALEKAS (PROGRAMER)
 3. ANDRIUS VISOCKAS (DB SPECIALIST)

+### CONTACTS

+* If you have problems, questions feel free to contacting us via DiscordApp users:
+1. defrostbuff#9553
+2. krk#5783
+3. California#3924

 ### NOTICE

 Dear, @Developers and @Users
-This Program is still work in progress, so feel free to point out any mistakes and give your advic
+This Program is still work in progress, so feel free to point out any mistakes and give your advice.